next up previous contents

 1 Introduction

-This guide gives a general overview of the contents and of the installation of QUANTUM ESPRESSO (opEn-Source Package for Research in Electronic Structure, Simulation, and Optimization), version 7.3.1.
+This guide gives a very general overview of QUANTUM ESPRESSO (opEn-Source Package for Research in Electronic Structure, Simulation, and Optimization), version 7.5.0, and explains how to build it from sources.

 The QUANTUM ESPRESSO distribution contains the core packages PWscf (Plane-Wave Self-Consistent Field) and CP (Car-Parrinello) for the calculation of electronic-structure properties within Density-Functional Theory (DFT), using a Plane-Wave (PW) basis set and pseudopotentials.
 It also includes other packages for more specialized calculations:

-The following auxiliary packages are included as well: A copy of required external libraries is either included or automatically downloaded from the net.
-Finally, several additional packages that exploit data produced by QUANTUM ESPRESSO or patch some QUANTUM ESPRESSO routines can be automatically installed using make: For QUANTUM ESPRESSO with the self-consistent continuum solvation (SCCS) model, aka ``Environ'', see http://www.quantum-environment.org/.
+The following auxiliary packages are included as well: Several additional packages that exploit data produced by QUANTUM ESPRESSO or patch some QUANTUM ESPRESSO routines can be downloaded and build together with QUANTUM ESPRESSO, notably: make: For QUANTUM ESPRESSO with the self-consistent continuum solvation (SCCS) model, aka ``Environ'', see http://www.quantum-environment.org/.

 Documentation on single packages can be found in the Doc/ directory of each package.
 A detailed description of input data is available for most packages in files INPUT_*.txt and INPUT_*.html.

-The QUANTUM ESPRESSO codes work on many different types of Unix machines, including parallel machines using both OpenMP and MPI (Message Passing Interface).
-QUANTUM ESPRESSO also runs on Mac OS X and MS-Windows machines (see section 2.2).
-Since Feb.2021 the main repository also works with NVidia GPU's.
+The QUANTUM ESPRESSO codes work on many different types of Unix machines, including parallel machines using both OpenMP and MPI (Message Passing Interface), as well as machines running Mac OS X or MS-Windows.
+Since Feb.2021 NVidia GPU's are supported by the stable releases.
+AMD GPU's are also supported but not yet in the main repository and in stable releases.

 Further documentation, beyond what is provided in this guide, can be found in: